 “Painting is concerned with all the 10 attributes of sight; which are darkness, light, solidity, and colour form and position, distance and propinquity motion, and rest.” – “Leonardo Da Vinci”

-Bright colours are not really good for the kitchen.
-But this year however, fashion demands tension, and at certain points in the kitchen, it can prove to be energized and eye-catching.
+Bright colours are not good for the kitchen.
+But this year, however, fashion demands tension, and at certain points in the kitchen, it can prove to be energized and eye-catching.
 So, it works well on the few walls, as a backslash or on the inside of cabinets.

-Soft Shade is a great option to go with if you love bright colours but also do not want to put a lot of energy in your kitchen, you can choose shades that are intense but not so intense that it causes irritation to the eyes.
-We at Home Glazer, will provide you a wide range of soft colours which go apt for the kitchen.
+Soft Shade is a great option to go with if you love bright colours but also do not want to put a lot of energy in your kitchen, you can choose shades that are intense but not so intense that it irritates the eyes.
+We at Home Glazer will provide you with a wide range of soft colours which go apt for the kitchen.
 Midnight blue, petroleum cypress, Matte black, etc are the most trending soft shades.

 Bright orange and Rusty Brown can often work magic on one of the walls or details of the space.
 Avoid intense colour on all the walls and rather, play with two different shades in the cupboard and walls.

 Light Burgundy is always in trend and is amongst one of the most stylish colours, it is also the perfect proposal for your kitchen walls.
 This colour is not very intense but has dynamism.
 A combination is needed in an area like the kitchen.
 Dark burgundy can also be paired with a cream wall.